 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOC area for red wine in the Italian region Piedmont, The 2,200 hectares of vineyards are located in the hills of Alba in the Langhe Mountains.
-It covers in full the municipalities of Alba, Albaretto della Torre, Arguello, Barolo, Benevello, Borgomale, Bosia, Camo, Castiglione Falletto, Castiglione Tinella, Castino, Cossano Belbo, Grinzane Cavour, Lequio Berria, Mango, Monforte d'Alba, Montelupo Albese, Neviglie, Rocchetta Belbo, Rodello, Santo Stefano Belbo, Serralunga d'Alba, Sinio, Treiso and Trezzo Tinella, as well as parts of Barbaresco, Cherasco, Cortemilia, La Morra, Narzole, Neive, Novello, Roddi, Roddino, Torre Bormida and Verduno in the province of Cuneo, as well as Coazzolo in the province Asti, If the grapes come from classified vineyards, can Vigna followed by the layer name.
+DOC area for red wine in the Italian region Piedmont, The zone covers approximately 900 hectares and extends in the hill area of Alba in the Langhe hills, It covers in full the municipalities of Alba, Albaretto della Torre, Arguello, Barolo, Benevello, Borgomale, Bosia, Camo, Castiglione Falletto, Castiglione Tinella, Castino, Cossano Belbo, Grinzane Cavour, Lequio Berria, Mango, Monforte d'Alba, Montelupo Albese, Neviglie, Rocchetta Belbo, Rodello, Santo Stefano Belbo, Serralunga d'Alba, Sinio, Treiso and Trezzo Tinella, as well as parts of Barbaresco, Cherasco, Cortemilia, La Morra, Narzole, Neive, Novello, Roddi, Roddino, Torre Bormida and Verduno in the province of Cuneo, as well as Coazzolo in the province Asti, If the grapes come from classified vineyards, can Vigna followed by the layer name.

-The wine is 100% varietal from the variety Dolcetto vinified.
-There is also a longer-aged, more alcoholic Superiore, Among the best known producers are altars, Ascheri, Azelia, Batasiolo, Baudana, Boglietti, Brovia, Cabutto, Ca'Viola, Cavallotto, Ciabot Berton, Clerico, Conterno, Corino, Gagliasso, Giacosa Bruno, Gresy, Manzone, Mascarello, Massolino, Mossio, Pelisero, Pira, Prunotto, Sandrone, Sottimano, Mauro Veglio and Voerzio.
+The wine is 100% varietal from the variety Dolcetto pressed with at least 11.5% vol alcohol content.
+There is also a matured at least 12 months, with 12.5% alcohol by volume Superiore, Among the best known producers are altars, Ascheri, Azelia, Batasiolo, Baudana, Boglietti, Brovia, Cabutto, Ca'Viola, Cavallotto, Ciabot Berton, Clerico, Conterno, Corino, Gagliasso, Giacosa Bruno, Gresy, Manzone, Marcarini, Mascarello, Massolino, Mossio, Pelisero, Pira, Prunotto, Sandrone, Sottimano, Mauro Veglio and Voerzio.